pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 Access-Control-Allow-Credentials: true
 ```

-If this header is `true`, it means that requests can be made from any website.
+If this header is `true`, it means that requests **WITH credentials** can be made from any website.

 - Craft a JS payload and deliver it to victim.
-When victim clicks, the exploit server will generate a request to `/accountDetails` and append the response to `/log` request:
+Important `req.withCredentials=true` to exploit `Access-Control-Allow-Credentials: true`.

 ```
 <script>